atosorigin/grafana-weathermap-panel/docs/EN/editor/coordinates-object-text.md

 ![text object](../../screenshots/editor/coordinates/text-object/textobject-auxiliary.jpg)

-By checking this option, you will want to display the value of the auxilary defined beforehand.
+By checking this option, you will want to display the value of the auxiliary defined beforehand.
 You then have different options:

 - Legend: Allows you to add a legend before displaying the value of the metric.
 - Digital formatting: Allows you to round the value of the metric (To be defined)